 Charlize Theron's transformation into Megyn Kelly nets "Bombshell" an Oscar

-Take one quick peek at the "Bombshell" movie poster and you'll know something remarkable is going on in the makeup department: Charlize Theron is almost unrecognizable as former Fox news anchor Megyn Kelly, following a jaw-dropping transformation.
+Take one quick look at the "Bombshell" movie poster and you'll know something remarkable is going on in the makeup department: Charlize Theron is almost unrecognizable as former Fox news anchor Megyn Kelly, following a jaw-dropping transformation.

 The Oscar-winning work by artists Vivian Baker, Kazu Hiro and Anne Morgan received universal praise, as did the performances of Theron and Margot Robbie, who both earned Oscar nominations for their roles.